Causal PDE-Control Models for Dynamic Portfolio Optimization with Latent Drivers: Empirical Design

-using a ridge-stabilized KKT system; set $\mathbf w^{\text{pre}}_\tau=\widetilde U_\tau\alpha^\star$.
-Apply the HJB amplitude (V1--V3), then volatility targeting to a fixed annual risk with clipping, and finally an $\ell_1$ leverage cap.
-RAW baselines can be re-solved on the manifold under the same budget/risk/cap post-processing.
+The HJB amplitude is then applied (variants V1--V3), followed by volatility targeting to a fixed annual risk level with scale clipping, and finally an $\ell_1$ leverage cap.
+RAW baselines can be re-optimized on the same manifold and subjected to identical budget, risk, and leverage constraints.